canahmed/cen310-midterm-Parlak-CanAhmediYasar/README.md

-Also you can run 7-build-doc-windows.bat to only generate documentation and 8-build-test-windows.bat to only test application.
+Also you Can run 7-build-doc-windows.bat to only generate documentation and 8-build-test-windows.bat to only test application.

 ## Build, Test and Package Application on WSL